Praveen7-C/FAST-PAY/README.md

 ### 4. Run the Application

-Start MongoDB:
-Ensure MongoDB is running locally.
+Launch MongoDB on your computer.
+If you're running MongoDB locally, it typically uses `mongodb://localhost:27017` as the default connection string.

 Backend: